rohanrajpoudel/Cypress/README.md

 The following folders contain references that I used for e2e testing and API testing:

-- Reference 1
+- Reference 1 : API sample (Bishal dai)
-- Reference 2
+- Reference 2 : Meropadhai Cypress (UI testing)
-- Reference 3
+- Reference 3 : Race Group Mobile App (API testing)

 Feel free to explore each folder for more details on the respective projects.